 In case of complex transformations, inspecting the entire stack of XSLT

-up the debugging process.
-Just enable the Output to Source Mapping on the debugger
+speeds up the debugging process.
+Just enable the Output to Source Mapping on the

-toolbar, and click an area of the output text to see the templates stack in the
+debugger toolbar, and click an area of the output text to see the templates

 The breakpoints and the break conditions were merged into a single